-The term is pretty new to me.
-We don’t really have a name for it in my country, but putting it very simply, Cartridge Paper is a kind of heavy and textured paper.
+Putting it very simply, Cartridge Paper is a kind of heavy and textured paper.
 Proper for drawing with any kind of medium.
-Its weight starts usually at 100gsm+ so you can have a better notion of what you’re looking for.
+Its weight starts usually at 100gsm+ and goes up to 300gsm.

 Personally, I prefer textured paper (like what we call cartridge paper), since it feels better than a regular paper for printing.
 That kind of paper feels way too glossy and slippery, while cartridge paper embraces your lines and feels more welcoming.

-For example, the Canson XL Drawing Pad, one of my favorites!
+For example, the Canson XL Drawing Pad, is one of my favorite cartridge paper!